-If the worker has used a taxi or other means of transport for transportation from the airport to the place where they are sent on a business trip, these expenses are not considered transport at the place of mission and are recognized as business travel expenses.
-This is a case of being transported to the place of mission, as opposed to local travel at the place of mission, so they can be reimbursed to the employee without paying personal income tax and contributions.
+If the worker has used a taxi or other means of transport for transportation from the airport to the place where they are sent on a business trip, these expenses are not considered transport in the location of the business trip and are recognized as business travel expenses.
+This is a case of being transported to the location of the business trip, as opposed to local travel in the location of the business trip, so they can be reimbursed to the employee without paying personal income tax and contributions.

-In the event that expenditures for taxi services relate to transport at the place of mission, the said expenditures should be paid from the amount of per diem.
+In the event that expenditures for taxi services relate to transport in the location of the business trip, the said expenditures should be paid from the per diem.
 If the employee is nevertheless reimbursed, remuneration in kind would have to be calculated for the said expense.

-As a rule, workers try to make the most of their time at their place of mission.
+As a rule, workers try to make the most of their time in their business trip location.
 In situations where multiple meetings and business activities are organized in one day, it is common to use taxi services to avoid slowing down the daily plan or unnecessarily prolonging the stay.
 The use of taxi services for business purposes is an operating expense and should not be covered by workers' per diems.

 AmCham considers that the use of taxi services on a business trip should be treated as the cost of the business trip, without calculating the remuneration in kind, i.e., that the per diem should be intended only to cover the cost of drinks and food during the business trip.
+This is especially important at a time of significant increases in all expenses (like now), where tax-free amounts of per diems are hardly enough to cover the costs of food and drinks, for which per diems are primarily intended.